dotnet/docs/docs/architecture/cloud-native/azure-caching.md

 - A message broker
 - A configuration or discovery server

 For advanced scenarios, a copy of the cached data can be [persisted to disk](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-how-to-premium-persistence).
-If a catastrophic event were to disable both the primary and replica caches, the cache is reconstructed from the most recent snapshot.
+If a catastrophic event disables both the primary and replica caches, the cache is reconstructed from the most recent snapshot.

 Azure Redis Cache is available across a number of predefined configurations and pricing tiers.
 The [Premium tier](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-premium-tier-intro) features many enterprise-level features such as clustering, data persistence, geo-replication, and virtual-network isolation.